-"Just humour me," she said, "I worry about you.
-That's what I'm supposed to do."
+"Just humour me," she said as Papa stood and pulled on his jacket, "We worry about you.
+That's what we're supposed to do."

-"Sure, sure," I mumbled as she kissed my cheek, "Cya mama."
+"Sure, sure," I mumbled as she kissed my cheek, "Bye mama.
+Bye papa."

 Picking up an ivory liner, I applied it around my eyes until they made it pop before giving my lashes a light coat of mascara.
 I finished up my look with some cherry chap-stick.
-I stuck my tongue out at my reflection as I untied the bandanna and wrapped it around my wrist instead.
-The bell rang downstairs, so I ran to the door, opened it, and standing in the porch with a big grin was Yumi.
+I stuck my tongue out at my reflection as I untied the bandanna and wrapped it around my wrist instead, then tying my favourite necklace around my neck.
+The bell rang downstairs, so I ran to the door, opened it, and standing in the porch with a big grin was Aika.

-"Yeah, just let me lock the door and grab my stuff," I answered, smiling.
+"Yeah, just let me lock the door and grab my bag," I answered, smiling.
 Darting back upstairs, I hoisted my school bag over my shoulders and shut my bedroom door before sliding down the banister.
-Grinning at Yumi's 'look', I got the spare key, locked the door, and hid it behind the drainpipe.
+Grinning at Aika's 'look', I got the spare key, locked the door, and hid it behind the drainpipe.

 "So, how have you been?"
-Yumi asked, swinging her bag carelessly as we walked.
+Aika asked, swinging her Jack Skellington bag carelessly as we walked.
 "Any news?"